tarequr/lara_apis_passport/README.md

-# Laravel Passport Setup (Personal Access Token based Authentication)
+# Laravel 12 Passport Setup using `install:api --passport`

-This documentation explains how to set up Laravel Passport for API authentication using personal access tokens.
+This guide sets up Laravel Passport authentication in Laravel 12 using the new `php artisan install:api --passport` command.

 ---